Office of Equal Opportunity - Business Development Reimbursement Program

 Steps 1-3

-1. DBE applicants must submit the BDRP Participation Application and a current copy of their W9 when completing the online application.
+1. DBE applicants must submit the BDRP Participation Application and a current copy of their W9 when completing the BDRP online application.

 • Reimbursement will not be approved for services, products, classes, training, etc. obtained and purchased prior to an Approved BDRP Request to Purchase for Reimbursement (Step 2).

-2. After you have been notified of approval of Step 1 by the MDOT SHA OEO DBE Program Manager, you must submit a BDRP Request to Purchase for Reimbursement (Step 2).
-The Step 2 must include the completed BDRP Step 2 and documentation provided by the vendor providing services, training, etc. that shows the cost that the BDRP Participant is requesting in the BDRP Step 2.
-The Step 2 approval must be received prior to making purchases/registration for classes, training, etc.
+2. After you have been notified of approval of Step 1 by the SHA OEO DBE program manager, submit a BDRP Request to Purchase for Reimbursement (Step 2).
+Step 2 must include the completed BDRP Step 2 and documentation provided by the vendor providing services, training, etc. that shows the cost that the BDRP participant is requesting in the BDRP Step 2.

-Step 2 approval must be received prior to making purchases/registration for classes, training, etc.
+• Step 2 approval must be received prior to making purchases/registration for classes, training, etc.

 3. You will be notified if BDRP Step 2 is approved or denied.
-If approved, you will be provided a blank BDRP Payment Request Form (Step 3) and a blank BDRP Invoice that YOU MUST USE WHEN SUBMITTING the BDRP Step 3.
-The Due date will be included on your approved BDRP Step 2 Approval Letter and your BDRP Invoice.
-If the BDRP Request to Purchase for Reimbursement is for a class, training, webinar, etc., you will have 2 weeks after completion of class, training, webinar, etc. to submit proof of payment for class and verification of successful completion with the BDRP Step 3.
+If approved, you will receive a blank BDRP Payment Request Form (Step 3) and a blank BDRP Invoice that YOU MUST USE WHEN SUBMITTING the BDRP Step 3.
+The due date will be included on your approved BDRP Step 2 Approval Letter and your BDRP Invoice.

 BDRP Step 3 must be submitted by the due date shown on the BDRP Invoice.
+BDRP Step 3 must include receipts for the total cost of the purchase.

-BDRP Step 3 must include receipts equivalent to the total cost of the purchase.
-You must pay the entire cost of your purchase to receive reimbursement, even if the total cost exceeds the allotted amount.
-For example, if the cost of your requested purchase for BDRP Reimbursement is $6,000.00 and the allotted amount that may be approved for BDRP reimbursement is $5,000.00, you must pay and show documentation that the full amount of $6,000.00 has been paid, prior to approval of the allotted amount of $5,000.00.
+For example, if the cost of your requested purchase for BDRP reimbursement is $6,000 and the allotted amount that may be approved for BDRP reimbursement is $5,000, you must pay and show documentation that the full amount of $6,000 has been paid prior to approval of the allotted $5,000.
 Any amount that exceeds the approved allotted amount is your responsibility and will not be reimbursed.
-BDRP Step 3s received after due dates may not be processed for payments.

 BDRP Guidelines